 The Iyengar family’s teachings are deeply grounded in the yoga sutras of Patanjali, an ancient summation of the path of yoga considered to be at least 2,500 years old.
 B.K.S.
 Iyengar’s intense practice and almost seventy years of teaching have produced significant innovations in the teaching of the art and science of yoga.
 To learn more about B.K.S Iyengar visit www.bksiyengar.com

-In Sheffield, SADIYI (Sheffield and District Iyengar Yoga Institute) was formed in 2002 to bring together teachers and students of Iyengar Yoga for mutual support.
-SADIYI provides a lively local newsletter published twice a year and the opportunity to borrow books from our yoga library.
+In Sheffield, SADIY (Sheffield and District Iyengar Yoga) was formed in 2002 to bring together teachers and students of Iyengar Yoga for mutual support.
+SADIY provides a lively local newsletter published twice a year and the opportunity to borrow books from our yoga library.
 Supports teachers with professional development as well as equipment.
-SADIYI forms part of a network of local Institutes and Associations affiliated to the national Iyengar Yoga Association (UK).
-For more information about Sadiyi and to join visit the website.
+SADIY forms part of a network of local Institutes and Associations affiliated to the national Iyengar Yoga Association (UK).
+For more information about SADIY group and to join visit the website.

 All Iyengar yoga teachers are trained to rigorously high standards.
-After training regularly with a qualified teacher for a minimum of six consecutive years, candidates undertake a two year teacher training programme followed by the Introductory Level 2 assessment.
-Once qualified, teachers must continue training regularly and complete professional development training each year in order to maintain their membership of the Association.
-In this way the care and precision that characterises Iyengar yoga is maintained.
+After training regularly with a qualified teacher for a minimum of six consecutive years, candidates undertake a two-year teacher training program followed by the Introductory Level 2 assessment.
+Once qualified, teachers must continue training regularly and complete professional development training each year in order to maintain their membership in the Association.
+In this way, the care and precision that characterises Iyengar yoga are maintained.

 These high teaching standards are part of the reason Iyengar Yoga is the most widely performed method of yoga worldwide.
 Our Certification Mark is the guarantee of this quality.